 Moisturizer for the thin skin around your eyes (both upper and lower).

 Because the skin around your eyes is so delicate, you’ll want to be extra careful when you moisturize the area.
-While you could use a standard moisturizer, Alavi cautions against using an anti-aging moisturizer that contains ingredients like tretinoin or alpha hydroxy acids — rather than one of those, she would recommend using an eye cream.
+While you could use a standard moisturizer, Alavi cautions against using an anti-aging moisturizer that contains ingredients like tretinoin or alpha hydroxy acids (AHA)—rather than one of those, she would recommend using an eye cream.